Milo1885/Tease-AI/README.md

 # Changelog - Patch 53

+New Temporary FilterList Sub - The old one has been renamed to FilterListBak.
+I did as much work as I could ()before passing out for the night) to get this back on par with the original FilterList while actually working like it's supposed to on multi-line taunts.
+This is a WIP of a temporary solution, but it should be no worse than the original FilterList.
+It should be better

 Added Command @ShowLocalImage() - Since genre image Commands such as @ShowLesbianImage, @ShowFemdomImage etc can now reference Local or URL Files, @ShowLocalImage() has been created to allow you to specify genre images in Local files only.
 You can use a comma to create a list to randomly choose from, or use not to show any Local image but the genres specified.
 For example:

      @ShowLocalImage(lesbian) - Show a local lesbian image